crossroads/ffcrm_attachments/README.md

 *Please note the code that the code is yet been written - this is a specification!*

-* This plugin should require and use the ```paperclip``` gem.
-(See https://github.com/thoughtbot/paperclip)
-* Write a polymorphic file class that implements the paperclip method ```has_attached_file``` (see examples in https://github.com/fatfreecrm/fat_free_crm/tree/master/app/models/polymorphic)
-* Write some engine code in the plugin to add the File class to entities (Accounts/Contacts/Campaigns/Opportunities/Tasks) via a has_many relationship when the engine is initialized (Tip: create a ```to_prepare``` block in https://github.com/crossroads/ffcrm_attachments/blob/master/lib/ffcrm_attachments/engine.rb)
 * Write the UI code that will display when the entity is being editting - it should allow multiple files to be uploaded to the contact.
 * Write the UI code that will display files attached to the entity.
 * Write some rspecs for File class - suggest using ```factory_girl```)
 * Implement security for the File class - it should be able to do whatever the parent class allows.
 (I.e. if you are allowed to see a contact, then you are allowed to download the attached file.)
-* BONUS - add javascript to provide 'drag and drop' file capability when editting an entity
+* Add javascript to provide 'drag and drop' file capability when editting an entity

+## DONE

+*This is the stuff that has been done already*

+* This plugin should require and use the ```paperclip``` gem.
+(See https://github.com/thoughtbot/paperclip)
+* Write a polymorphic file class that implements the paperclip method ```has_attached_file``` (see examples in https://github.com/fatfreecrm/fat_free_crm/tree/master/app/models/polymorphic)
+* Write some engine code in the plugin to add the File class to entities (Accounts/Contacts/Campaigns/Opportunities/Tasks) via a has_many relationship when the engine is initialized (Tip: create a ```to_prepare``` block in https://github.com/crossroads/ffcrm_attachments/blob/master/lib/ffcrm_attachments/engine.rb)

 ## Local development